Dissension in marriage is often caused by conflicting financial priorities.

 While I believe it is important to share joint ownership of all your financial accounts, I think it is equally important that husbands and wives each have their own budget line item for “pocket money” or “allowance” to cover things like lunches, haircuts, coffee, clothes, hobbies, etc. That way, each person has some flexibility and freedom to make their own choices.

-7. Keep it simple and organized.
+7. Keep it Simple and Organized

 Keep your finances as simple as possible, and do your best to stay organized.
 Bad things happen when one spouse understands what’s going on and the other doesn’t, or when your financial papers are scattered about and no one can find the bills or information they need when they need them.

 While you’re getting organized, create a special file or envelope to store important financial information that will be needed in case one of you dies, or in case of an emergency.
-In it, include info on the location of your wills, safety deposit box keys, keys to your home safe, life insurance policies, bank and retirement account info, etc.
+In it, include info on the location of your wills, safety deposit box keys, keys to your home safe, life insurance policies, bank and retirement account information, etc.

 And as a rule of thumb, if you’re considering a financial investment or maneuver that your spouse does not understand, it is probably best to leave it alone instead of leaving them in the dark.